episerver/EPiServer.Labs.Find.Toolbox/README.md

 If you specify 2<60% all terms up to 2 terms will be required to match.
 More than 2 terms 60% of the terms are required to match.
 Queries with only synonym expansions are always given a minimumShouldMatch of 1>40%.

+Note!
+* There will always be an OR relationship between the synonym match and the expanded synonym regardless if you use AND.
+* There will always be an AND relationship between terms of the phrase in the synonym match and the expanded synonym regardless if you use OR.

 [MinimumShouldMatch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-minimum-should-match.html)

 [![License](http://img.shields.io/:license-apache-blue.svg?style=flat-square)](http://www.apache.org/licenses/LICENSE-2.0.html)